-- Enhance MTSS systems, including Positive Behavior Interventions and Supports (PBIS), with trauma-informed practices by partnering with expert consultants or organizations, like the Center on Positive Behavioral Interventions and Supports and the Center on Multi-Tiered Systems of Support, and providing ongoing training to all staff.
-The pandemic has been traumatic for many students, and leaders should build capacity around the impact of trauma and early detection techniques in anticipation of an uptick in behaviors stemming from trauma. - Refine data systems and intervention inventories to ensure alignment to trauma-informed practices.8
+- Enhance MTSS systems, including Positive Behavior Interventions and Supports (PBIS), with trauma-informed practices by partnering with expert consultants or organizations, like PBIS and the Center on Multi-Tiered Systems of Support, and providing ongoing training to all staff.
+The pandemic has been traumatic for many students, and leaders should build capacity around the impact of trauma and early detection techniques in anticipation of an uptick in behaviors stemming from trauma - Refine data systems and intervention inventories to ensure alignment to trauma-informed practices.